tramh725/project-3/README.md

 ### Table
 ![](https://github.com/tramh725/project-3/blob/main/Images/US%20Population%20by%20States.png)

-Showcasing the amount of people living in different states.
+Showcasing the population of all 50 States, including District of Columbia.

 ###